Warehouse re-build in 99 days.

 Generation Tux is an online suit and tuxedo rental company.
 The distribution center was backed by a monstrosity of cobbled together, over-priced software from the founding days of the company.

 The software was the limiting factor of the warehouse.
 The first two days of each week were spent printing pick list to paper so that they could be worked faster by pen and paper.
-The system also required reqular support calls to recover from the outages.
+The system also required regular support calls to recover from the outages.

 The annual fees slow support finally came under scrutiny by the business.